-Guidance for students on Interruptions to Undergraduate and Postgraduate Taught Programmes of Study Version amendment history Version Date Reason for change 2.2 March 2009 Was named: Principles in respect of interruptions to an Undergraduate or Postgraduate Taught Programme of Study - Guidance for students 3.0 October 2015 Creation and approval by TLMG/TLG: Produced as separate Policy, Staff and Student Guidance to replace version 1.4 of 'Principles for Granting Interruptions to an Undergraduate or Postgraduate Taught Programme of Study' May 2016/August 2018 Web links updated in May 2016 and August 2018.
+Version amendment history: Guidance for Students on Interruptions to Undergraduate and Postgraduate Taught Programmes of Study Version Date Reason for change 2.2 March 2009 Was named: Principles in respect of interruptions to an Undergraduate or Postgraduate Taught Programme of Study - Guidance for students

+3.0 October 2015 Creation and approval by TLMG/TLG: Produced as separate Policy, Staff and Student Guidance to replace version 1.4 of 'Principles for Granting Interruptions to an Undergraduate or Postgraduate Taught Programme of Study' May 2016/August 2018 Web links updated in May 2016 and August 2018.
 3.1 April 2019 Review by TLG Policy & Guidance Subgroup, 2018/19; to provide more information to support students' return to study after interruption.
 3.2 March 2021 Update to the end of paragraph 9.2 regarding the versions of University/programme regulations or requirements students should return subject to.
 (April 2023: Policy owner and contact details updated in the Document control box).
+3.3 June 2024 Review by AQSC.
+Added to new student-friendly template and minor changes to style and tone.

 Document control box

-Policy / Procedure title: Guidance for Students on Interruptions to Undergraduate and

-Postgraduate Taught Programmes of Study
+Policy / Procedure title: Guidance for Students on Interruptions to Undergraduate and Postgraduate Taught Programmes of Study

-Date approved: April 2019
+Date approved: June 2024

-Approving body: TLSG
+Approving body: AQSC

-Implementation date: September 2019
+Implementation date: September 2024

+Version: 3.2, June 2024

-Version: 3.2 March 2021
+Supersedes: 3.2, March 2021

-Supersedes: Version 3.1

-Previous review dates: June 2008, March 2009, October 2015
+Previous review dates: March 2021, April 2019, October 2015, March 2009

-Next review date: April 2024
+Next review date: June 2027

-Related Statutes, Ordinances, N/A
+Related Statutes, N/A

+Ordinances, General

-General Regulations
+Regulations

-Related Policies: Policy on Interruptions to Undergraduate and Postgraduate Taught

-Programmes of Study
+Related Policies: Policy on Interruptions to Undergraduate and Postgraduate Taught Programmes of Study

-Policy on Mitigating Circumstances

-Related Procedures and Guidance for Staff on Interruptions to Undergraduate or Postgraduate
+Related Procedures and Guidance for Staff on Interruptions to Undergraduate and

-Guidance: Taught Programmes of Study
+Guidance: Postgraduate Taught Programmes of Study

-Procedure on Supporting Return to Study

 Policy owner: Head of Student and Academic Services (SAS)

-Lead contact: Teaching and Learning Manager (Policies and Degree Apprenticeships),
+Lead contact: Teaching and Learning Officer, Policy and Procedure

-Teaching and Learning Delivery, Division of SAS

-For any queries or questions relating to this document, please direct your

-email to teaching-policy@manchester.ac.uk